gabrieldavison/sound-of-life/README.md

 ### Harmonicity and Modulation Index

 To understand what harmonicity and modulation index are doing you first need to understand how an FM synthesizer works and this is a topic all on its own.
 You don't need to understand how they work if you just want to make interesting sounds.
-These two controls interact with eachother a lot and affect how bright or harsh the sound will be.
+These two controls interact with each other a lot and affect how bright or harsh the sound will be.
 If you are interested in understanding how an FM synthesizer works in more detail then [this video](https://www.youtube.com/watch?v=vvBl3YUBUyY) is a great place to start and gives a much better explanation than I could.

 ### Delay Time